Tuesday, May 12, 2026

 Tell me about yourself.
 Where are you from?

 What genre do you read?
-Who's an author you read?
 Name your top 5 authors.

 What book are you reading right now, and what do you like about it?